-It appears that the species responds to a degree of disturbance21, which may be associated with an appropriate (but not excessive) grazing or simulated grazing regime, without which a colony will decline, the plants becoming dormant.
+It appears that the species responds to a degree of disturbance23, which may be associated with an appropriate (but not excessive) grazing or simulated grazing regime, without which a colony will decline, the plants becoming dormant.
 Failing vigour, tending to dormancy, is shown by the petiole length declining for a colony, year on year, until any grass cover swamps the plant.
 This dormancy has been observed at all three sites in Kent at different times.
 It seems to entail the decay of the upper root system through attack by pathogenic fungi.
 If this decay is sufficiently extensive, it may be that dormancy could only be broken by disruption to the root system, e.g. removal of topsoil or the slicing of deeper roots.
 The sites at Darenth and Princes Park are recovering from dormancy and near-extinction around 2009, and as yet remain fragile.
 However, appropriate management is strengthening both clones, although it is estimated that five to ten years are required for recovery of a colony weakening towards extinction, so that the rootstock has developed sufficient resistance to fungal attack.
 The site at Bredhurst, although sometimes erratic in performance, is increasing in strength with the current management by the site owner.

 Although the species is currently regarded as an archaeophyte (brought to Britain by man, intentionally or unintentionally) and naturalized between the start of the Neolithic period (c.
 4000 BC) and AD 1500), this is not a status readily capable of proof.
 The absence of British fossil record is perhaps a pointer, but by no means conclusive, especially as the pollen of Field Eryngo is viscid, rather than wind-borne, and so less likely to be deposited widely.
-If it were to be treated as native in Britain (which was generally the norm until 198522), then Kent has the best geographic credentials, Francis Rose stating (c.
-1980) that it is "very common on sand dunes...west of Calais, and on the chalk inland from Cap Nez Blanc, so probably native in Kent, it is only surprising that it is so rare with us"23.
+If it were to be treated as native in Britain (which was generally the norm until 198524), then Kent has the best geographic credentials, Francis Rose stating (c.
+1980) that it is "very common on sand dunes...west of Calais, and on the chalk inland from Cap Nez Blanc, so probably native in Kent, it is only surprising that it is so rare with us"25.

 The strength of the case for regarding Kent as a native area, as part of a distribution which includes the European mainland, appears somewhat weakened by the lack of ancient record and the reluctance of plants to reproduce by seed.
-(Seed spread would need to be identified by the presence of cotyledons on seedlings, which would otherwise closely resemble small plants emerging from shoots from the deep rhizomes.)
-However, if each occurrence has been an introduction, there does not seem to be a single explanation which
+(Seed spread would need to be identified by the presence of cotyledons on seedlings,

-The accounts of each Kent colony given above include various disturbance events, not all of which have been by any means destructive to the plants, which may be rejuvenated by ruderalization.
+23 The accounts of each Kent colony given above include various disturbance events, not all of which have been by any means destructive to the plants, which may be rejuvenated by ruderalization.
 Re-sprouting after cutting back is recognized more widely.
 E. Masson Phillips reported this in relation to a colony at Plymouth cut back to the roots in 1935, but growing as strongly as before in 1936 (BEC Report for 1936, p.257).

-Status was re-assessed by D.A.
+24 Status was re-assessed by D.A.
 Webb (1985), What are the criteria for presuming native status?
 Watsonia 15: 231-236.
 This account, however, does not adduce any new evidence.

-23 Unpublished remarks, quoted by Rosemary FitzGerald (1987) Eryngium Campestre L. Field Eryngo (The 'Watling Street Thistle'), unpublished NCC report.
+25 Unpublished remarks, quoted by Rosemary FitzGerald (1987) Eryngium Campestre L. Field Eryngo (The 'Watling Street Thistle'), unpublished NCC report.